bogzbonny/yeehaw/README.md

 # Reasons Why You Want Your Application to be Text-Based

-1) It's the only way you'll ever be cool again
+1) it's the only way you'll ever be cool again
-2) They're rapidly iterable during development
-2) They're conceptually straightforward, it's just a grid
+2) they're conceptually straightforward, it's just a grid
-4) They minimize hidden UI features, it's all on the grid
+3) they're rapidly iterable during development
+4) they're extremely extensible -> nesting other TUIs in your TUI is a flippin breeze with yeehaw
+5) they fas

 ## Examples